UniqueNetwork/unique-docs/source/jsapi.rst

 **Parameters**

-* Approved: Address that is approved to transfer this NFT or zero (if needed to remove approval)
+* Spender: Address that is approved to transfer this token
 * CollectionId: ID of collection
 * ItemId: ID of the item
+* Amount:

+    * Non-Fungible Mode: Required, must be 1 (for approval) or 0 (for disapproval).
+    * Fungible Mode: Required, amount to add to approved amounts for the Spender or 0 (to remove approvals)
+    * Re-Fungible Mode: Required, amount to add to approved amounts for the Spender or 0 (to remove approvals)

 setApprovalForAll (not yet available)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^